blockmatic-icebox/powerstack/README.md

 # Hooks Architecture

-A simple and powerful project structure for React apps.
+A simple and powerful project architecture for React and React Native apps.

 ## General Philosophy